Frequently Asked Questions - Communication Services

 Realtime Captioning FAQs for Students-AIM

-How do I request services through AIM?
+How do I submit my accommodation request in AIM?

 Each semester you must submit your requests in the DSP portal (AIM).
 It is best to request services as soon as you are registered so there is no delay in services.